hevnsnt/norecognition/README.md

   <img src="./images/nonrecognition_banner.png" alt="Adversarial Fabrics on Kickstarter" style="max-width:100%;height:auto;border-radius:8px;">
 </p>

 Could the pattern on your scarf make you invisible to an AI camera?
 Could a headband block facial recognition?
 This project is the scientific search to find out.
-I built a fuzzer that generates and tests millions of adversarial patterns—designs that confuse AI surveillance and give privacy back to people.
+I built a fuzzer that generates and tests millions of adversarial patterns, designs that confuse AI surveillance and give privacy back to people.

 Privacy isn’t a luxury; it is a fundamental right.
 Around the world, people are being targeted because a camera decided they looked suspicious.
-Our goal is to push back—creating wearable patterns that, when printed on fabric, can disrupt or prevent facial recognition entirely.
+Our goal is to push back, creating wearable patterns that, when printed on fabric, can disrupt or prevent facial recognition entirely.

 Whether you’re an everyday person who just wants to walk down the street unseen, a DEF CON hacker who knows the stakes of constant surveillance, or someone whose freedom literally depends on staying off a government watch list, this project is for you.